 “Material misrepresentations” amounting to “pervasive fraud” drove 70% of the serious claims that were found payable by the Wyeth trust fund, says Joseph Kisslo, a court-appointed cardiologist who reviewed a sample of 1,000 echocardiograms in late 2004.
 “Thousands of people have been defrauded into believing that they have valvular heart disease when in fact they do not,” Kisslo said in a report he wrote for the trust.

 I saw a number of patients who had been identified by these shoddy echocardiograms as having significant valve problems and were convinced they had serious heart problems.
 After I obtained and reviewed the echocardiograms I was able to reassure the patients that their hearts were normal.

-Misinterpretation of both the systolic and diastolic function of the heart are common in echocardiograms that are done by inexperienced sonographers and/or cardiologists.
+Misinterpretations of both the systolic and diastolic functions of the heart are common in echocardiograms that are done by inexperienced sonographers and/or cardiologists.

 Misinterpretation of artifacts

 Due to various technical factors (outlined in detail here), a normal heart imaged by echocardiography may appear to have an abnormality.
 These artifacts are more likely due to poor quality equipment and inexperienced or incompetent sonographers.
 The more experienced the cardiologist reading the study, the less likely that these will be interpreted as pathology.